TurboGears/tg2docs/docs/turbogears/migrations.rst

 Creating migrations
 ---------------------------------

-The ``gearbox migrate script`` command will create an empty change script for you, automatically naming it and placing it in your repository::
+The ``gearbox migrate create`` command will create an empty change script for you, automatically naming it and placing it in your repository::

     $ gearbox migrate create 'Initial Schema'